-Kitsap County Administrative Building, Commissioners Chambers 614 Division Street Port Orchard, WA 98366
+Kitsap County Administrative Building, Commissioners Chambers 619 Division Street Port Orchard, WA 98366

 Kitsap County Block Grant Program utilizes Kitsap County's electronic notification system.
 Interested parties may sign up to receive email and text message updates on Block Grant Program activities.
 Go to www.kitsapgov.com scroll to the bottom of the page and click on the button NEW SIGN UP.
+Notices will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.